jenkinsci/electricflow-plugin/README.md

 Function name: cloudBeesFlowCallRestApi

-This workflow step takes the following parameters:
+This pipeline step takes the following parameters:

 -   Configuration: Specify the name of the CloudBees Flow configuration.